akodakkal/SWE_TechnicalGuide/pages/Kratos/Workshops/Hitchhiker_Guide_SWE/Postprocessing.md

 ## 2. Postprocessing in ParaView

-After the files are ready to be read in ParaView, here a brief overview of how to use ParaView is given as two parts.
+Once the files are ready to be read in ParaView, refer to this chapter to have a brief overview on how to use ParaView.
+It is divided into two parts,

 1. User Interface of Paraview
 2. Useful tools and settings in Paraview